andyzhangx/demo/issues/azuredisk-issues.md

 ### 4. Time cost for Azure Disk PVC mount
 Time cost for Azure Disk PVC mount on a standard node size(e.g. Standard_D2_V2) is around 1 minute
+ > Note: for some smaller VM size which has only 1 CPU core, time cost would be much bigger(e.g. > 10min) since container is hard to get CPU slot.

 **Related issues**
  - ['timeout expired waiting for volumes to attach/mount for pod when cluster' when node-vm-size is Standard_B1s](https://github.com/Azure/AKS/issues/166)